-Waivers and expense payments may be recouped by the Advisor from the Funds, to the extent that overall expenses fall below specified limits, within three years of when the amounts were waived or recouped.
+Waivers and expense payments may be recouped by the Advisor from the Funds, to the extent that overall expenses fall below specified limits, within three years of when the amounts were waived or reimbursed.

-A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement will be available in the Funds' first semi-annual or annual shareholder report.
+A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement with respect to the Recurrent Natural Resources Fund is available in the Fund's October 31, 2017 annual shareholder report.
+A discussion regarding the basis for the Board of Trustees' approval of the investment advisory agreement with respect to the Recurrent MLP & Infrastructure Fund will be available in the Fund's first semi-annual or annual shareholder report.